A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

 \subsection{Stability Conditions}

-Now we describe specific notions of stability to be considered in this article.
+Now we describe the specific notions of stability to be considered in this article.
 Intuitively, stability refers to a form of continuity of the fitting procedure $\hat f$, such that $\hat f(\D)\approx \hat f(\D')$ whenever $\mathcal D\approx \mathcal D'$.
-Due to the randomness in $\hat f$, stability must be stated in a stochastic manner, such as the norm or tail probability bound of a random variable.
+Because $\hat f$ is random, stability must be stated in a stochastic manner, such as via a norm or tail-probability bound on a random variable.

 We will consider two particular types of pairs $(\D,\D')$ that are close to each other.
 In the first, $\D'$ is obtained by removing one element in $\D$.
-Recall that $\D_n=\{X_1,...,X_n\}$ consists of a collection of i.i.d. samples.
+Recall that $\D_n=\{X_1,...,X_n\}$ consists of a collection of i.i.d. sample points.
 We can use $\D_{n-1}$ to denote the dataset obtained by removing one sample point from $\D_n$.
-This leads to the \emph{leave-one-out stability}. \begin{definition}[Leave-One-Out Stability in $L_q$-Norm] Let $h:\bigcup_{n=1}^\infty \X^{\otimes n}\mapsto\mathbb R^1$ be a possibly random function that maps a dataset of any size to a real number.
+This leads to the \emph{leave-one-out stability}. \begin{definition}[Leave-One-Out Stability in $L_q$-Norm] Let $h:[0,1]\times\bigcup_{n=1}^\infty \X^{\otimes n}\mapsto\mathbb R^1$ be a function that maps a dataset of any size and an auxiliary input in $[0,1]$ to a real number.
 For $q\in[1,\infty]$, define the Leave-One-Out $L_q$ stability (LOO-$L_q$) of $h$ at sample size $n$ as